mbtlfernando/useful_functions/README.md

     }

 ## s3_utils.py
-Reading and writing from Amazon ( AWS ) S3 buckets
+Reading from and writing to Amazon ( AWS ) S3 buckets

-Reads and writes a pandas data frame as json or csv
+Reads and writes a pandas data frame in json or csv formats

-Reads and writes a python dictionary as json
+Reads and writes a python dictionary in json format

-Reads and writes a text to s3 path
+Reads and writes a text in s3

+Reads and writes a picke in s3.

 Lists file in a s3 path